Pinhole Visual Acuity knew as Pinhole Vision is an important examination tool in the field of ophthalmology and optometry.

-The pinhole is an eye shield with several small holes that allow light rays to reach the retina without the interference of optical problems of the eye.
-It is an excellent way to screen for uncorrected refractive errors and disorders of the ocular media.
-However, young children, elderly people, and mentally impaired individuals often have difficulty using it.
+The pinhole is an eye shield with several small holes or one hole that allow light rays to directly reach the retina without the interference of optical problems of the eye.
+The pinhole vision test is an excellent method for screening uncorrected refractive errors such as myopia, hypermetropia, astigmatism and it also helps to rule out disorders of the ocular media.

-If the distance vision is less than 6/6 all patients should be asked to look through a pinhole and improvement if any in visual acuity should be recorded.
+If the distance vision is less than 6/6 or 20/20 all patients should be asked to look through a pinhole and improvement if any in visual acuity should be recorded.

-- If the cause for diminution of vision is not the refractive error like cataract then improvement in vision is not seen.
-The results of pinhole test can be summarized as.
+If the cause for diminution of vision is not the refractive error like cataract then improvement in vision is not seen.
+The results of the pinhole test can be summarized as.

 - Visual acuity improves with pinhole cause is the refractive error, which can be corrected by appropriate refraction and correction.

-- No improvement in visual acuity with pinhole causes is corneal causes like corneal opacity, corneal edema, and causes in the lens like a cataract.
+- No improvement in visual acuity with pinhole causes is corneal causes like corneal opacity, corneal oedema, and causes in the lens like a cataract.

-- Decrease in visual acuity with pinhole the cause may be the central corneal opacity, central lens opacity, and macular pathologies.
+- The decrease in visual acuity with pinhole cause may be the central corneal opacity, central lens opacity, and macular diseases.